fairDataSociety/FIPs/text/0001-fdp-roadmap.md

 ![milestones](../resources/roadmap-milestones.png)

 Each milestone has _products_ that implements the proposals of the milestone in question.
 When products are launched, it is a sign of preparation for the next milestone.
 However, there are no problem areas that can be closed that the milestone targets, as these can be reconsidered later (such as the permitting workflow).
 On the other hand, milestones can be considered completed when first versions of all planned _products_ have been released.

 ### Milestone I. - Reviews with Protocolisation

 Currently FairOS is the base connection point of FDS projects, but its components and logic can live in the application layer as well.
-If the FairOS datastructures like PODs are defined on client-side, it would allow it to be freely manipulated in a serverless fashion.
+If the FairOS data structures like PODs are defined on client-side, it would allow it to be freely manipulated in a serverless fashion.

 In the first step, FairOS components and business-logic have to be _reviewed_ and traslated into JavaScript _modules_.

 The required components of FairOS for the first milestone are:
 - feeds topic conventions: how FairOS slices the user-namespace up,
 - POD data structure: iNode-like file representation,
 - account handling: how the user profiles are handled in FairOS.